-So, with thousands of tourists beginning to catch on, it’s time to get ahead of the curve and explore this country’s natural beauty and gorgeous cities for yourself – even better with a group of new friends on our latest Portugal City & Surf Trip.
+So, with thousands of tourists beginning to catch on, it’s time to get ahead of the curve and explore this country’s natural beauty and gorgeous cities for yourself – even better with a group of new friends on our Portugal City & Surf Trip.
 Here’s why Portugal is the best place to unwind and unplug…

 1. The surfing is unreal